ekilah/codepathinstagram/README.md

   - [x] Hashtag visualization in comments and caption (even works in RTL languages out of the box)
   - [x] Visualization of total number of comments
   - [x] Quick scroll bar
-  - [x] Clickable hashtags and usernames (see separate demo gif below)
+  - [x] Clickable hashtags and usernames
 - My own features not in master
   - [x] Video support (see demo gif below)